Flores-JassoLab/ExtendAlign/mkmodules/mk-append_nohits/readme.md

 2. By comparing this data, we can determine which ExtendAlign fasta query IDs are missing from the ExtendAlign `HSe-blastn` results table.
 3. A dummy results table is created for the missing query IDs.
 4. For every missing query ID, a row is created with the `NO_HIT` legend in the subject ID column and `.` values in other columns.
-5. **IMPORTANT!!** Values for the missing queries are declared explicitly in the mkfile recipe `%.nohit_results.tmp`.
+    **IMPORTANT!!** Values for the missing queries are declared explicitly in the mkfile recipe `%.nohit_results.tmp`.
 This means that if the number and/or order of the columns in the input `*.recalculatedmm.tsv` format is changed, the script `%.nohit_results.tmp` recipe in this module must be adjusted.

+---

 ## Module Dependencies:
 NONE

+---

 ### Input:
-    a.
 A fasta file with `.EAfa` extension.

 Example line(s):
 ```